euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Text processing.md

 ## Cleaning data

 Data should be clean according to the type of analysis that is needed.
-For example, `BeautifulSoup` is a pytho
+For example, `BeautifulSoup` is a python library that can be used to parse HTML content to find specific regions.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1NTUyMjgxLDEyMzYwNDM1NDQsLTY1NT
+eyJoaXN0b3J5IjpbLTEzNDIyNTQyNiwxMjM2MDQzNTQ0LC02NT
-g5NDAzXX0=
+U4OTQwM119
 -->